Skip to content

 Annual renewal of practising certificates

-Every registered medical practitioner on the Resident List of the General Register is invited to renew his / her annual practising certificates and is informed of the application procedures by the Central Registration Office under the Department of Health in around September every year.
+Every registered medical practitioner on the Resident List of the General Register is invited to renew his / her annual practising certificate and is informed of the application procedures by the Central Registration Office under the Department of Health in around September every year.

 (a)